F. David Farnell

-F. David Farnell (born 1958) is an American New Testament scholar, Christian minister, and is the new Pastor of Theological Training at Redeemer Bible Church in Phoenix, AZ.
+F. David Farnell (born 1958) is an American New Testament scholar, Christian minister, and is the new pastor of theological training at Redeemer Bible Church in Phoenix, Arizona.
 He was formerly professor of New Testament studies at The Master's Seminary.
 He promotes a conservative approach to New Testament studies.
 Farnell's works include the book The Jesus Crisis: The Inroads of historical Criticism into Evangelical Scholarship and The Jesus Quest: The Danger from Within.
 His writings on biblical inerrancy have been endorsed by John F. MacArthur, Albert Mohler, and Paige Patterson.
 He is also the pastor of Grace Bible Church in Oxnard, California.

 He is a contributor and editor for the blog Defending Inerrancy, as well as "Historical" Jesus Search Report, where he writes on his views of the inerrancy and infallibility of the Bible.
 He is also the host of The Danger Zone on World View Weekend Radio Network.

 During the 2014 National Apologetics Conference, Farnell addressed the current state in New Testament scholarship.
 In his lecture, The Battle for the Bible: Responding to the New Attacks on Scripture, he criticized the New Testament scholars Robert H. Gundry, Michael Bird, Craig Blomberg, as well as the apologist William Lane Craig.
 He has criticized Michael Licona for identifying the canonical gospels with the classical genre of Greco-Roman biography, instead of following Eusebius and Clement in recognizing them as modeled after or fulfilling ancient Hebrew oracles and as eschewing Greek philosophy and historiography.
 Licona has criticized Farnell for this view and for other conservative views.

 Farnell supports the historical-grammatical method in New Testament studies, and specializes in the impact of historical-critical philosophical ideologies in Biblical Criticism and interpretation of the New Testament.
 He opposes what he regards as a liberal approach to the study of the Bible, and promotes the Protestant doctrine of biblical inerrancy.

 Education

-Farnell attended San Diego Christian College (formerly Christian Heritage College) where he received a BA in Biblical Studies.
+Farnell attended San Diego Christian College (formerly Christian Heritage College), where he received a BA in Biblical studies.
 He graduated with an M.Div. from Talbot School of Theology in 1981.
 That same year he was awarded the Systematic Theology Award and the Biola University/President's Rotary-Club Award for Academic Achievement.
-He studied a Th.M. with an emphasis in New Testament under the New Testament scholar Dr. Robert Thomas.
+He studied a Th.M. with an emphasis in New Testament under the New Testament scholar Robert Thomas.
 In 1984 he graduated from the Th.M. program.

 He received a Ph.D. from Dallas Theological Seminary, where he studied under New Testament scholar Darrell Bock, and alongside the Greek scholar Daniel B. Wallace.